peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  <code>0xC8</code>, so an additional 0 is added at the start to ensure it's
- interpreted as positive.)</li><li>To encode negative numbers, take the absolute value of the number, subtract by 1, encode the number into bytes, and toggle each bit of each byte.
+ interpreted as positive.)</li><li>To encode negative numbers, take the absolute value of the number, subtract by 1, encode the number into bytes, and reverse each bit of each byte.
 Any further bits that appear beyond the most significant bit of the number will be all ones.
 For example, the number -450 can be encoded as <code>0xfe, 0x70</code> and -52869 as <code>0xff, 0x31, 0x7b</code>.
 (Note that the second example contains a cleared high bit in <code>